zcfrank1st/slid/README.md

 to watch the slides

 P.S.
 Now `slid` supports 2 templates, 3 and 6 which allow you to generate slides with 3 or 6 pages.

+P.P.S Now `slid` can also run on the MAC and Windows

 ## Licence